vaginessa/blog/blog_posts/2014/12-tip-for-verbose-loging-in-go.md

 Go lacks a good ad-hoc debugging tool (i.e. a competent debugger).

-For that reason we have to revert to cavemen-style debugging: sprinkling the code with `fmt.Printf()`.
+For that reason we have to revert to caveman-style debugging: sprinkling the code with `fmt.Printf()`.

 The problem with this approach is lack of selectivity: imagine you have 100 tests and only 1 test fails.
 For debugging the issue you only need to see logs when